🧠 Crack Google Interview: Can you spot the longest unique substring?

 By the end of the loop,

-holds the length of the longest substring without repetition.
+maxLenholds the length of the longest substring without repetition.

-Using the earlier example "abcabcbb"
+Using the earlier example "abcabcbb" with this code:

 Initially,